CS207Team10/cs207-FinalProject/README.md

 ## Proposed Feature
-You should motivate and describe the feature
-Explain how the feature will fit into your code base (and package) Discuss the modules that you will write to realize your feature Map out the methods you plan on implementing
-Overview how you envision the user to use your new feature Discuss any external dependencies that your feature will require

 Based on Le Chatelier's principle, changing the concentration of a chemical will have an effect to the reaction equilibrium.
 Thus, the reaction rate, extent, and yield of products will be altered corresponding to the impact on the system.